Last Updated on by

 Many owners have found that for dogs of this size, a harness is much easier to use on walks than a collar and lead.
 Harnesses offer more control which is exactly what you’ll need if your boxsky happens to spot a smaller animal.

 Husky boxers are also prone to get agitated if they are stuck inside all day or not getting enough exercise.
-I would recommend giving them as much exercise as possible but if they are still hyper, a chew toy could help to keep them occupied at home and stop them from chewing up your furniture.
+I would recommend giving them as much exercise as possible but if they are still hyper, an indestructible dog chew toy could help to keep them occupied at home and stop them from chewing up your furniture.